Achievable logoAchievable logo

 When a security is sold to a private audience, it can qualify for an exemption from SEC registration.
 We’ll discuss Regulation D in the exemptions section of this chapter, which is the rule covering private placements.

-Issuers can also raise capital through additional public offerings (APOs), sometimes known as follow-on offerings.
-In the common stock chapter, we learned issuers authorize a certain number of shares when a corporation is formed, but usually sell a portion of those shares.
-This allows the issuer to raise additional capital by selling more shares at a later date.
-If a company has stock outstanding and decides to sell more to the public, it’s considered an APO.
+Issuers can also raise capital through additional public offerings (APOs), sometimes called follow-on offerings.
+In the common stock chapter, we learned issuers authorize a certain number of shares when a corporation is formed, but they usually sell only a portion at first.
+This leaves the issuer the option to raise additional capital later by selling more shares.
+If a company already has stock outstanding and decides to sell more shares to the public, it’s an APO.

-Sometimes new shares are offered to the public, but the proceeds do not go to the issuer.
-Known as secondary offerings, these transactions are typically the result of large shareholders (usually company executives) selling a significant portion of shares.
+Sometimes shares are offered to the public, but the proceeds do not go to the issuer.
+These are called secondary offerings, and they typically occur when large shareholders (often company executives) sell a significant number of shares.
 For example, Mark Zuckerberg (CEO of Facebook) sold $2.3 billion of stock he owned in a 2013 registered offering.
 The $2.3 billion in proceeds went to Zuckerberg, not Facebook.
 Secondary transaction proceeds do not go to the issuer.

 Key points